ponny/ponny.github.io/hire.md

 * Regression bugs (via automated testing)
 * Anything a founder has to deal with!

+---

 ### Pricing

+As a rule, I work in 'days'.
+If you pay for a day, you get it exclusively.
+I can be in an office or on a call the entire working day.

 | Price (AUD) | For:                                                   |
 |-------------|--------------------------------------------------------|